Azure/PSRule.Rules.Azure/docs/en/rules/Azure.VNET.UseNSGs.md

 ## RECOMMENDATION

-For virtual network subnets, ensure that a network security groups (NSGs) are assigned.
+Consider assigning a network security group (NSG) to each virtual network subnet.

 ## EXAMPLES